The Questions On My Mind

 Guess what.
 It isn’t optional.
 If you worry that I may be talking to you, I’m talking to you.

-A few years back, I did a study of Writers of the Future Contest winners.
+I did a study of Writers of the Future Contest winners.
 I found that most of them had spent years studying the craft—taking writing classes, workshopping, and studying long into the night.

 It’s not just the agents and editors that will judge your storytelling skills by looking primarily at your style.
 You may be able to get published, but then find that you’re hobbled because critics won’t review you, booksellers may not want to buy your work in large quantities, or librarians don’t feel that your work has enough merit that they want to carry you at all.
 Then of course there are the avid readers out there, organizing book clubs and talking to friends about the works that move them most.
 Many of these readers are exceptionally well-read.
 They know good work when they see it.